 I could never and I mean never get myself to spend $30+ on a bag clip.

-Rather, if I’ve ever had concerns about the bag not staying closed when I roll it up, I’d simply grab a potato chip bag clip (or two) and clip the end of the bag shut.
+Rather, if I’ve ever had concerns about the bag not staying closed when I roll it up, I’d grab a potato chip bag clip (or two) and clip the end of the bag shut.

 A 10-20 pack of these you can find at a Grocery Store or even a discount store for maybe $0.50 per clip or $5-10 (or less).